bhargavi-ad/data-science-s2025/challenges/c08-islands-pt1-assignment.md

     not be accurate all the time.
 - Are there any sources of *erroneous* uncertainty in the percent occupied you calculated?
-  - No, I re-counted and double checked at the same time with another student looking at the same population.
-The only error could have occurred if I had miscounted a home when going though the islands page.
+  - Yes, because human error is always a thing and I could have miscounted a home when going though the islands page or mistyped a value for a home.

 Zach looked at the first 25 homes in Helvig and recorded the `age` and `name` of every person in those homes.
 These people are provided in